Mat555Webdev/rand-to-bitcoin/readme.md

 - Basic application demonstrating knowledge on how to build an application from back to front.

-## Minimum requirements for running the app locally:
+## Recommended environment for running the app locally:

 1. NodeJS (v16.13.1)
 2. NestJS (v9.0.0)